TritonDataCenter/rfd/rfd/0079/README.md

 # RFD 79 Projects API implementation

 The Mariposa (RFD36) Project service will be responsible for maintaining and exposing data about user projects, services, and metadata.
-The project service will expose multiple endpoints for interacting with this data, to be exposed to users via CloudAPI and consumed directly by services within Triton.
+The project service will provide multiple endpoints for interacting with this data, to be exposed to users via CloudAPI and consumed directly by services within Triton.

 Projects and their services will be wholly versioned such that a change to the project manifest, metadata, or any service associated with the project will result in a new (sha1 sum) tag being created.